 At the state level, we advocate for passage of the following:

-1. A resolution to make April Genocide Awareness and Prevention Month, in recognition of the anniversary of many terrible tragedies that began and are memorialized every April.
+1. Genocide Awareness and Prevention Month.
+A resolution to designate April as Genocide Awareness and Prevention Month, in recognition of the anniversary of many terrible tragedies that began and are memorialized every April.
 Download the resolution text here.
+For details here.

-3. A bill to mandate the second Monday of October in Minnesota as ‘Indigenous People’s Day,’ in recognition of the annexation of Dakota land for the building of the state.
-Download the resolution text Indigenous Peoples Day Bill.
+3. Indigenous People’s Day.
+A bill to mandate the second Monday of October in every state as ‘Indigenous People’s Day,’ in recognition of the contribution of American Indians to the building of our nation.
+Download the resolution text here.
+This designation has been passed a number of U.S. states and cities.
+For details here.

-Only seven nations have not ratified CEDAW yet, including the United States.
+Only six nations have not ratified CEDAW yet, including the United States.
+Ratification requires 67 ‘yes’ votes in the U.S. Senate.
+For details here.

 2. Conflict-Free Initiative.
-For more than a decade, the Democratic Republic of the Congo has suffered intense conflict, particularly in the eastern region which is rich in minerals like tin, coltan, tungsten, and gold.
+For more than two decades, the Democratic Republic of the Congo has suffered intense conflict in the eastern region, which is rich in minerals like tin, coltan, tungsten, and gold.
 These high-demand minerals are used in nearly all consumer electronics: phones, computers, music players, and cameras.
 Armed groups compete for access to these resources, exploiting the land and devastating local populations.
 Over 5,000,000 civilians have died, making this the deadliest conflict since World War II.
 About 45,000 people die every month due to famine, disease, displacement, killings, and sexual violence.

 The Dodd-Frank Wall Street Reform Act of 2010 mandates that if companies use minerals from Congo or an adjoining country, they must file a report with the U.S. Securities and Exchange Commission describing what they have done to ensure the source of the minerals.
 Under this law, companies are responsible for identifying where their suppliers get the minerals.
 Companies must verify these steps through an audit of their reporting.
 Although this law is an important first step, it does not establish penalties for companies that continue to get minerals from conflict areas.